divya-dataanalytics/Covid-Dashboards/README.md

 <br>https://observablehq.com/@divyaselvaraj/covid-cases

 * **World Covid Cases Visualization by Continent:**
-<br>This dashboard shows the new cases, new deaths, total cases and total deaths by selected state in USA till date using line, multi-line and area charts.
+<br>This dashboard shows the new cases, new deaths, total cases and total deaths by selected state in USA till date using line and area charts.
+Cases/Deaths can be compared upto 3 states using multi-line plot.
 <br>https://observablehq.com/@divyaselvaraj/usa-covid